circleci/circleci-docs/README.md

 - rebuild: Tells Jekyll to rebuild the site.
 - stop: Shuts down the entire VM (vagrant halt), including Jekyll.
 - restart: Restarts the Vagrant machine.
 Basically an alias of stop then start.

+## Jekyll Commands

+`jekyll build` - this tells Jekyll to generate the static files for the site, and place them in the `jekyll/_site` directory.
+It does not serve the files.

+`jekyll serve` - this first runs `jekyll build`, then starts up an included mini webserver to serve the files from the `'jekyll_site` directory.
+Listens to localhost:4000 by default.

+`jekyll serve --detach` - this serves the site as before, but runs in the background so that you can still use the same terminal window.
+Jekyll will tell you which process ID belongs to it before it goes so you can use that to kill it when you want to stop Jekyll. `kill -9 P_ID`.
+If you lose the ID, you can run `pkill -f jekyll` to stop all Jekyll instances.